Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/custom.md

         - `.mature()`{: .language-kube }: A boolean.
 If the variant in operation represents a mature state
 - `.seedItem(seedItem: Consumer<SeedItemBuilder>)`{: .language-kube #crop-seed-item }: A consumer for setting the properties of the block's seed item
 - `.productItem(productItem: Consumer<ItemBuilder>)`{: .language-kube #crop-product-item-0 }: A consumer for setting the properties of the block's product item
-- `.productItem(productItem: ResourceLocation)`{: .language-kube #crop-product-item-1 }: Sets the crop's 'product' item to be an existing item, will be prevent the other product item from existing
+- `.existingProductItem(productItem: ResourceLocation)`{: .language-kube #crop-product-item-1 }: Sets the crop's 'product' item to be an existing item, will be prevent the other product item from existing
 - `.nutrient(nutrient: NutrientType)`{: .language-kube #crop-nutrient }: Sets the nutrient the crop consumes, available options are `nitrogen`{:.e}, `phosphorous`{:.e} , and `potassium`{:.e}, defaults to `nitrogen`{:.e}
 - `.textureAll(id: String, texture: String)`{: .language-kube #crop-texture-all }: Sets the crop's texture for the id for all growth stages
 - `.model(model: String)`{: .language-kube #crop-model-0 }: Sets the crop's model for all growth stages
-- `.model(gen: Consumer<ModelGenerator>)`{: .language-kube #crop-model-1 }: Sets the crop's model for all growth stages
+- `.setModel(gen: Consumer<ModelGenerator>)`{: .language-kube #crop-model-1 }: Sets the crop's model for all growth stages
-- `.model(i: number, gen: Consumer<ModelGenerator>)`{: .language-kube #crop-model-2 }: Sets the crop's model for a specific growth stage
+- `.setModel(i: number, gen: Consumer<ModelGenerator>)`{: .language-kube #crop-model-2 }: Sets the crop's model for a specific growth stage
 - `.model(i: number, model: String)`{: .language-kube #crop-model-3 }: Sets the crop's model for a specific growth stage
 - `.texture(texture: String)`{: .language-kube crop-texture-0 }: Sets the crop's `crop`{:.s} texture for all growth stages
 - `.texture(i: number, id: String, texture: String)`{: .language-kube #crop-texture-1 }: Textures a specific key for the given stage
 - `.texture(i: number, texture: String)`{: .language-kube #crop-texture-2 }: Sets the crop's `crop`{:.s} texture for the given growth stage
 - `.textures(textures: JsonObject)`{: .language-kube #crop-textures-0 }: Sets the crop's textures for all growth stages
 - `.textures(i: number, textures: JsonObject)`{: .language-kube #crop-textures-1 }: Sets the crop's textures for the given growth stage
+- `.growthModifier(d: number)`{: .language-kube #crop-growth-modifier }: Sets the growth modifier of the crop.
+A higher value will slow growth
+- `.growthModifierSupplier(mod: Supplier<Double>)`{: .language-kube #crop-growth-modifier-supplier }: Sets the growth modifier of the crop as a supplier.
+A higher value will slow growth
+- `.expiryModifier(d: number)`{: .language-kube #crop-expiry-modifier }: Sets the expiry modifier of the crop.
+A higher value will slow death
+- `.expiryModifierSupplier(mod: Supplier<Double>)`{: .language-kube #crop-expiry-modifier-suppler }: Sets the expiry modifier of the crop as a supplier.
+A higher value will slow death

 Additionally this will register a climate range with the same id as the block, it can be set through the [data event]({% link kubejs_tfc/1.20.1/data.md %}#climate-ranges)

+{: #default-crop-example }

 #### Example